Deborah Rudibaugh

 And I did not help her drag him out of the house.

-So, your DNA should be on the gun that's called the baby.
+So your DNA should be on the gun that closed.

 Therein lies the out.

-A person who had nothing to do with the sword is this, I've never shot that gun.
+A person who had nothing to do with this would have said, I've never shot that gun.
+I know my prisoner won't go beyond that gun.

-I like lawyers since you don't seem to want to talk to me.
+I'd like the lawyer since you don't seem to want to talk to me.

-With Stephanie stonewalling, detectives turn to the final resident of the ranch they haven't spoken to, farmhand Jeremy McDonald.
+With Stephanie stonewalling, detectives turn to the final resident of the ranch they haven't spoken to.

 During our interview, McDonald was the one that gave us the